Spring prep: How to keep your power bills down as the weather heats up

-Maintaining your air conditioning, including cleaning your AC filters each month, will ensure that your system runs as smoothly as possible.
+Maintaining your air conditioning, including cleaning your filters each month, will ensure your system runs as smoothly as possible.

 However it’s always worth having the number of RACV Emergency Home Assist handy in case something goes wrong.
-Emergency Home Assist is available around the clock, with a 90% response rate within the hour.
+Emergency Home Assist is available around the clock, with a 90 per cent response rate within the hour.

-If you’re tending to the garden, try growing herbs such as basil, chives or coriander as well as fruit and vegetables such as tomato, broccoli or cucumber for great results this spring.
+If you’re tending to the garden, try growing herbs such as basil, chives or coriander as well as fruit and vegetables such as tomato, broccoli or cucumber for great results.

 You’ll want to have the BBQ ready for all the homegrown produce – but ensure that it is safe to use by making sure your gas bottle is less than 10 years old and that the burners are free of blockages.

-The Country Fire Authority says this year’s bushfire season may start earlier than usual, so if you live in a fire prone area make sure the whole family is familiar with your emergency fire plan, and have important documents such as passports stored together in case you need to action your fire plan.
+As the bushfire season approaches, those in fire-prone areas should make sure the whole family is familiar with the emergency fire plan, and have important documents such as passports stored together in case you need to use your fire plan.

-As many as 40% of households with insurance are underinsured, so double check your RACV home and contents insurance policy is suitable for your needs.
+As many as 40 per cent of households with insurance are underinsured, so double check your RACV home and contents insurance policy is suitable for your needs.